nhsd-exeter/dos-integration/README.md

     make update-ip-allowlist PROFILE=task

-Note: IP Addresses are held in the AWS Secrets Manager with the secret name being the variable `TF_VAR_ip_address_secret`
+Note: IP Addresses are held in the AWS Secrets Manager with the secret name being the variable `TF_VAR_ip_address_secret`.
+You can find your IP address in the AWS console with your Git username as the key and the IP address as the value

 ### Database Connection